abitofhelp/servicelib/shutdown/README.md

-# Shutdown Package
+# Shutdown Module

-The `shutdown` package provides functionality for graceful application shutdown in Go applications.
+The Shutdown Module provides functionality for graceful application shutdown in Go applications.
 It helps ensure that applications terminate cleanly, allowing resources to be properly released and pending operations to complete.

 ## Features